rjbultitude/theconditionalorchestra/README.md

 ##Plans

-Use `uvIndex` as data point - map to a noise oscillator perhaps

-Only output chordType if using inversions
+change names of chord sequence types

+Use double time when djembe plays

+Output uvLevel instrument

 Write unit tests

 Consider using windyTV map rather than text input

-Consider reducing the max number of pad notes (for performance and sonic overcrowding purposes)

-If implementing the above, consider making a second longNote that uses a note from within the scale but beyond the highest index of the numPadNotes
+Consider reducing the max number of pad notes (for performance and sonic overcrowding purposes).
+If implementing thisx, consider making a second longNote that uses a note from within the scale but beyond the highest index of the numPadNotes
 ---
 Harp could be something other than humidity - humidity should be evoked by noise